tamminhdao/jekyll-now/_posts/2017-05-29-SecondWeek.md

 ---

-I started reading this book: Apprenticeship Patterns - Guidance for the Aspiring Software Craftsman.
-The second chapter of the book is titled "Emptying the Cup".
+I started reading this book: <a href="https://www.amazon.com/Apprenticeship-Patterns-Guidance-Aspiring-Craftsman/dp/0596518382">Apprenticeship Patterns - Guidance for the Aspiring Software Craftsman.</a> The second chapter of the book is titled "Emptying the Cup".
 It's the idea that in order to learn and be receptive to learning, you have to keep an open mind, willing to try counter-intuitive approaches, let go of old habits.
 I've been programming for only a year.
 My cup is pretty empty to begin with.
 Nevertheless, I find this advice very helpful.

 My very first programming language was actually Python.
 My first line of code was:
 ```python